 After the Denarian Tessa shoots his friend Michael with a machine gun as he's escaping, leaving Harry thinking that he had died, Harry quickly realizes that if he uses fire magic, the Summer Court would track him down in heartbeat, and that without his blasting rod, he would probably be unable to generate the power and precision needed to get past the defenses Tessa posses.
 His response?
 "I officially did not care," and he unleashes his fury and his will against Tessa.
 "Burn!"
 Which results in a bar of blue-white fire so dense it was nearly a solid object slamming into the Denarian, burning a hole through her, a fire far more powerful and destructive than any Harry had ever used before, with or without a blasting rod.
 Don't mess with Harry's friends.note For the record, this particular Denarian can escape harm by breaking up into swarms of tiny mantises.
 Harry hit her so hard and so fast that not even that could save her.

-Made even more awesome by Ghost Story when Harry says that that using a spell in English could brain damage or even kill him.
+Made even more awesome by Ghost Story when Harry says that that using a spell in a language you can speak with full fluency could cause brain damage or even kill him.
 He's just that pissed off.

 An incredibly subtle one comes toward the end, when Luccio is telling Harry that the Merlin wants him to stay away from the Archive.
 She points out that Listens-To-Winds and Ebanezar McCoy were among those who warned the Merlin that Harry would never agree to that.
 Also among the group of people who knew Harry would never stop being friends with the Archive?
 Morgan.
 Keep in mind the relationship between Harry and Morgan thus far has been of the sword-swinging variety, and you'll understand just how significant that is.